Ten Phoenix Real Estate Investment Tips for Aspiring Investors

 7. Investigate insurance coverage

-The Arizona Purchase Contract requires the seller provide a 5 year insurance claims history.
+The Arizona Purchase Contract requires the seller to provide a 5-year insurance claims history.
 But you still need to contact your insurance company as soon as you contract and open escrow to ensure your insurance carrier will issue an insurance binder on the property at an affordable price.
 Your insurer will check previous insurance claims of the home to determine the insurance rate.